Nasturtium plants are loved for their rich, saturated, jewel-toned colors. They are fast and easy to grow and do best with a little neglect.

 Caring for Nasturtium Plants

 Nasturtiums like regular weekly watering.
 They will survive some drought conditions, but flowering will diminish and the foliage can begin to look ratty.
-Deadheading is not usually necessary unless a plant has been stressed and is holding on to spent blooms.
+Deadheading is not necessary unless a plant has been stressed and is holding on to spent blooms.

 Don’t feed nasturtium plants at all during the growing season.
 They thrive in lean soil.
 Fertilizer causes them to put out more foliage and fewer flowers.